mariusschmiedt/real_estate_scraper/README.md

-# fredy_for_python
+# real_estate_scraper

-Fredy for python is based on the implementation of the real estate scraper: https://github.com/orangecoding/fredy It is scraping different real estate platforms to retreive real estates.
+Real Estate Scraper is based on the implementation of the real estate scraper: https://github.com/orangecoding/fredy It is scraping different real estate platforms to retreive real estates.
 - immoscout
 - immoswp